International Songwriters Association (ISA) Songs And Songwriting • The Basics

 Introduction

-This page, penned by Jim Liddane, is the first of a series of twelve short and very simplified articles, designed to help yougrasp the basics of songwriting and the songwriting business.
+This page, penned by Jim Liddane, is the first of a series of 18 short and very simplified articles, designed to help yougrasp the basics of songwriting and the songwriting business.
 The series is called "The Knowledge".

 At the end of each article you will find a blue button, and by clicking on that, you will move to the next article in the series.